Develop the skills and understanding to tackle the global challenges of poverty, inequality, conflict, sustainability and social justice.

 Other graduates have chosen to work for themselves and set up their own charities, while others have stayed in academia, to complete doctoral studies.

-If you would like to learn more about any of the MSc International Development pathways, register for our webinar taking place on Wednesday 15th April at 11am (UK).
+If you would like to learn more about any of the MSc International Development pathways, watch the recording of our webinar that took place at the beginning of April.